PGarn/PowDevLif/manualTutorial.md

    Use the `pip install` command followed by the library name and version to install each library.

-3. Download Project Files: Download all the files from the LifeTime_IGBT_Calculation repository and maintain the same file organization.
+3. Download Project Files: Download all the files from the PowDevLif repository and maintain the same file organization.

 ### Usage